You know, it’s surprising how many homeowners ask themselves this question – should I use a siding nailer or roofing nailer?

 Magazine Style:

 You may be aware that magazine loading mechanisms of nail guns come in two varieties: coil and straight.
-We see that all of the roofing nailers on the market have coil style magazines, whereas siding nailers have both sorts.
+We see that all the roofing nailers on the market have coil style magazines, whereas siding nailers have both sorts.
 Coil style magazines are preferable as they can provide greater leverage by reducing reloading frequency for both nailers.

 Cross-Application:

-Though it is recommended to use a siding nailer for siding and a roofing nailer for roofing shingles, and they are not interchangeable.
+Though it is recommended to use a siding nailer for siding and a roofing nailer for roofing shingles, they are not interchangeable.
 However, you can use a roofing nailer for installing sidings such as Hardie’s siding in some cases.

 “You can use a roofing nailer (1-3/4” galvanized nails) to install siding if you “blind nail” them, so you won’t see the nail head at all.”